KarrLab/bpforms/docs/notation.rst

 * The ``comments`` attribute describes additional information about each monomeric form.
 Each monomeric form can only have one comment::

     [id: "dI"
-        | comments: "A purine 2'-deoxyribonucleoside that is inosine in which the
+        | comments: "A purine 2'-deoxyribonucleotide monophosphate that is inosine in which the
                      hydroxy group at position 2' is replaced by a hydrogen."
         ]